DonDuck1/RPG-Chess-sde-program-assignment-mavel/README.md

 # Cooperation

 To write this program in an orderly fashion, we consistently worked with separate branches, with each of us working on one branch at a time, that were merged into the "develop" branch once the feature the branch was for had been finished.
 This way we would both be able to work at the same time, without problems when committing.

 We wrote out a short list of features for the program and set up the rules for the game so that we would know what still had to be done.

+Unfortunately, at the end of finishing our project we had to change from an "IntelliJ" project to a "maven" project in order to import a needed dependency.
+This would cause a lot of merge conflicts if pushed to the same repo.
+We had to create a new repo for the "maven" project, which does mean that the submissions for only that "maven" project repo aren't an accurate representative of the work we've done.

-All in all, this cooperation went quite well, and we managed to divide the workload fairly evenly.
+All in all though, this cooperation went quite well, and we managed to divide the workload fairly evenly.

 # Design Patterns